 If you haven’t heard the good news, we are here to tell you, Nevada Governor Steve Sisolak signed into law Assembly Bill No 132 (AB 132).
 This new law prohibits any employer in Nevada from declining to hire a person based on any pre-employment drug test results.

 “An Act relating to employment; prohibiting the denial of employment because of the presence of [cannabis] in a screening test taken by a prospective employee with certain exceptions; authorizing an employee to rebut the results of a screening test under certain circumstances; and providing other matters properly relating thereto.”

 Nevada has become the first state to make it illegal to discriminate against cannabis users in the workplace.
-Marijuana users will now be treated as equals to any non-marijuana users at work.
+Cannabis users will now be treated as equals to any non-cannabis users at work.

 AB #132 BECOMES LAW JANUARY 1, 2020

 We cheer this move by Governor Sisolak because it protects all people in the state who use medicinal and recreational cannabis from being denied a job.
 The Governor stated in an interview with USA Today;“As our legal cannabis industry continues to flourish, it’s important to ensure that the door of economic opportunity remains open for all Nevadans.”
 (1)